 Medical Editor: John P. Cunha, DO, FACOEP

-Norpace (disopyramide phosphate) is used to treat seriously irregular heartbeat patterns.
-It is an anti-arrhythmic drug.
-This medication is available in generic form.
-Common side effects include dry mouth, constipation, nausea, abdominal pain/gas/bloating, blurred vision, dry nose/eyes/throat, and urination problems (such as difficulty urinating or unusual frequent urge to urinate).
+Norpace (disopyramide phosphate) is an anti-arrhythmic drug used to treat seriously irregular heartbeat patterns.
+Norpace is available in generic form.
+Common side effects of Norpace include dry mouth, constipation, nausea, abdominal pain, gas, bloating, blurred vision, dry nose/eyes/throat, dizziness, tiredness, muscle aches or pains, rash, itching, and urination problems (such as difficulty urinating or unusual frequent urge to urinate).

 Our Norpace (disopyramide phosphate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.